 The WhiteBox system is underpinned by three key research outputs:

-This research is embedded into WhiteBox in the form of the 8-Step Activity Workflow that reflects what cultural managers have told us they already do, organised into 8 stages that all activities share including identification of outcomes, an evidence base and a theory of change.
-The 8-Step Activity Workflow together with the Schema of Measurable Outcomes ensure clear evaluation and consistent measures.
-Data collected in WhiteBox is able to inform future practice and is aggregable for reporting and benchmarking.
-When tallied regionally, WhiteBox data can provide a national picture of inputs, outputs and outcomes of every type of cultural activity across the cultural sector.
+This research is embedded into WhiteBox in the form of the 8-Step Activity Workflow that reflects what cultural managers have told us they already do.
+Data collected in WhiteBox can inform future practice and is aggregable for reporting and benchmarking.
+WhiteBox data can provide a national or regional picture of inputs, outputs and outcomes of every type of cultural activity across the cultural sector.

 WhiteBox’s intuitive 8-Step Activity Workflow:

 - focussed on identifying and measuring the impact of cultural activities across the five public policy domains of cultural, social, economic, environmental and governance;

-- collects and builds a library of evidence-based activities and research to support a theory of change approach to delivering an activity that will directly address the identified goals of the organisation;
+- collects and builds a library of evidence-based activities and research to support a theory of change approach to delivering an activity that will directly address the identified goal of the organisation;

-- provides users/managers with an initial set of 28 accessible and consistent evaluation methods, with further combinations being trialled;
+- provides users/managers with an initial set of 28 accessible and consistent evaluation methods, that go beyond the usual emailed questionnaire;

-- aggregates data from across the system or within a program or organisation to provide consistent monitoring and governance and
+- aggregates data from across the system or within an a program or organisation to provide consistent monitoring and governance and

 - will communicate with other corporate systems i.e. scheduled marketing, traffic management providing numbers attending, dates, location etc.